-Over the course of the 2013 fiscal year, three collective bargaining agreements were signed with INSIDE Secure's employee representative bodies:
+Over the course of the 2014 fiscal year, two collective bargaining agreements were signed with INSIDE Secure's employee representative bodies:

-- Avenant à l'accord d'intéressement du 21 juin 2012 (Amendment to the incentive agreement dated June 21, 2012) The purpose of this amendment is to define the terms and conditions applicable to calculating the incentive-based compensation for 2013 as it appears in the incentive agreement executed in 2012. - Accord résultant de la négociation annuelle obligatoire (Agreement resulting from the mandatory annual negotiations) This agreement defines the wage and benefit measures INSIDE Secure should reapply or implement over the course of the 2014 fiscal year. - Avenant au Plan d'Epargne pour la Retraite Collectif Interentreprises (Amendment to the Intercompany Collective Pension Savings Plan) The amendment confirms membership to PERCO-I HSBC and provides the terms and conditions applicable specifically to the company.
+- Avenant à l'accord d'intéressement du 21 juin 2012 (Amendment to the incentive agreement dated June 21, 2012) The purpose of this amendment is to define the terms and conditions applicable to calculating the incentive-based compensation for 2014 as it appears in the incentive agreement executed in 2012. - Accord résultant de la négociation annuelle obligatoire (Agreement resulting from the mandatory annual negotiations) This agreement defines the wage and benefit measures INSIDE Secure should reapply or implement over the course of the 2015 fiscal year.